 Director of Communications

-Leora joined CalCCA as director of communications in 2018 after a 20-year career as a journalist covering energy, the environment, politics and culture.
-As editor and staff writer at the weekly business publication California Energy Markets, Leora reported on community choice aggregation (CCA), publicly-owned utilities, power project development, and state energy policy.
+Leora joined CalCCA as director of communications in 2018 after a 20-plus-year career as a journalist covering energy, the environment, politics and culture.
+As editor and staff writer at the weekly business publication California Energy Markets, Leora reported on Community Choice Aggregation (CCA), publicly-owned utilities, power project development, and state energy policy.
 Leora’s articles have been published in The Boston Globe, International Herald Tribune, New York Times, New York Times Magazine, Mother Jones, Sacramento Bee, Salon, Spin and Utne Reader, among others.
 She lived overseas for a time, working at ABC News in London and Prognosis newspaper in Prague.
 Leora is a proud CleanPowerSF “SuperGreen” customer and an avid windsurfer.

 Director of Operations and Membership